dsainz3/gate-hub/docs/how-to/pre-commit.md

 SKIP=ruff,ruff-format pre-commit run --all-files   # temporary skip (remember to re-run!)
 ```

-Hooks that auto-fix files (`ruff --fix`, `prettier`, etc.) require you to re-stage the changes before committing.
+Hooks that auto-fix files (`ruff --fix`, `yaml-format`, etc.) require you to re-stage the changes before committing.

+> ✅ **Keep PRs unblocked:** Run `pre-commit run --all-files` before pushing a branch.
+CI executes the same hooks, so a clean local run is the fastest way to avoid “red” pull requests and reviewer churn.

 ## Troubleshooting
 - Upgrade hooks with `pre-commit autoupdate` then re-run to repin versions.